edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 ^^^^^^
 To be able to store data in the DB we have to create the schema first.
 We want to make it as simple as possible and store only the relevant data.
-We will need to store the section content and embeddings.
+We need to store the section content and embeddings.
 We will also save each section's relative path and content checksum.
 The checksum will allow us to easily determine which files of the documentation has changed every time we run the embeddings generation script.
 This way, we can re-generate